robjackstewart/home-media-server/README.md

 ## Requirements
 1. A cloudflare account and domain
 1. An azure account and subscription
+1. A host with an NVIDIA GPU

 ## Getting Started
 1. Install the [Task CLI](https://taskfile.dev/installation/)
+1. Install the [NVIDIA Container Runtime](https://developer.nvidia.com/container-runtime) in the environment in which you will run the K3d cluster containers.
 1. Check that you have the necessary dependencies.
-This will error if you ar emissing any required tooling.
+This will error if you are missing any required tooling.

     ``` shell
     task check-dependencies